Into the Abyss

 “Yes,” he said.
 “You explained all that upon our first meeting.”

 “Just bear with me.
-Anyhow, about six years ago there was a brief item that passed through the paper — never got any traction for some reason, there was never any follow-up so that’s all there ever was — about some old properties being torn down to make room for a parking garage, and inside the trash in the basement area of what had once been a coffee house, the workers found a skeleton.
+Anyhow, about six years ago there was a brief item that passed through the paper — never got any traction for some reason, there was never any follow-up so that’s all there ever was — about some old properties being torn down to make room for a parking garage, and in the basement area of what had once been a coffee house, wrapped in plastic and buried under the floor, the workers found a skeleton.
 A human skeleton.”
 I stared into my drink.
 “A very … very small skeleton.
 A newborn.”

 Giles sighed, heavily.
 “A blood sacrifice, an infant sacrifice.
 Yes, that could have been used to leverage a quite advantageous contract with one of the Tlak-mengu …” And then he stopped, his face stiffening as his eyes came up to meet mine.
 “Oh, dear God.”